 Okay, now we’re just playing with you.
 Don’t make the mistake of getting these three very different destinations confused with each other.
 This coastal city is also named after an English counterpart, and it’s a great spot for everything from boat trips and fresh seafood to museums and theatres.
 Better still, it’s been growing and growing in recent years and now has the infrastructure to rival anything that any other city can throw at it.

 Also named after a British place (this time in Wales), Newport is another stunning little coastal town with plenty to offer the casual visitor.
 In particular, we’d recommend strolling through Brick Market Place in the city’s downtown area, which is iconic for its delicious Chinese cuisine and the wide range of shops and stores that are on offer.
+The Newport Mansion at Christmas is an unforgettable experience.
 And if you’re a car lover, you’ll want to stop by Portsmouth (also on this list) to visit the Newport Car Museum.

 Seriously, what is it with these names?
 This coastal town has a lot in common with some of the others on this list, except that it’s a little less busy and so it’s easier for you to lose yourself in your own thoughts while wandering around the stunning scenery.
 If you can get there in the summer, all the better – the street performers will be out in full force and the beaches will be just right for a bit of sunbathing.